 How Will My Credits Transfer?

-Students looking for how their classes will transfer from school to school should take a look at the transfer equivalency guides for information on regional and national schools.
+Students looking for how their classes will transfer from school to school may refer to the transfer equivalency guides for available articulations.
 All collegiate level coursework for each transfer student will be evaluated according to the following criteria:

 - It is completed at a regionally accredited institution